Alabama Laws and Incentives for EVs

 Alternative Fuels Promotion and Information

 The Center for Alternative Fuels (Center) promotes alternative fuels as viable energy sources in the state.
 The Center must assess the current status and development of sources of alternative fuels, ensuring that all alternative fuels sold in the state meet ASTM standards, and act as an information center for alternative fuels and a clearinghouse for available federal grant funding for alternative fuel development.
 The Center may administer a grant program using income tax check-off program funds from the Alabama Alternative Fuels and Research Development Fund.
+For more information, refer to the Center for Alternative Fuels website.
 (Reference Code of Alabama 2-2-90 and 2-2-91)